Uchechi090/cd0157_Final_Pipeline/README.md

 # Purpose of This Repo

-This repo has a sample "Hello World" flask application that we will deploy on EKS cluster using the AWS Codebuild and Codepipeline services.
+This repository has a sample "Hello World" flask application that we will deploy on EKS cluster using the AWS Codebuild and Codepipeline services.
 Here is the purpose of each file present in this repo:
 ```bash